sonoware/sidescantools/README.md

 - `Chunk Size`: Number of pings per chunk to calculate EGN table and use for waterfall image generation
 - `Generate EGN table`: Initiates EGN table generation.
 All files loaded in the project that have bottom line information available will be processed.
 For each sonar file, the required information is saved to individual EGN info files.
 In a last step, all these info files are combined into one EGN table that can be applied to gain normalise all data of this side scan sonar type (see next step).
 This process needs quite some time (check console outputs).
 - `Process All Files`: Applies previously calculated slant range correction & EGN to all loaded files at once.
 This will take some time depending on the amount of data (check console outputs).

+#### Parameters that are only exposed via `project_info.yml`
+When using BAC or EGN for Gain Normalisation, the resolution of the estimated beam/beam and range pattern is usually fixed.
+It can be adjusted by these parameters:
+- `BAC resolution`: Number of quantized values of the estimated beam pattern.
+- `EGN table resolution parameters`: Two integer values.
+The first is the number of quantized values of the estimated beam pattern in angle direction.
+The second parameter is the range reduction factor.
+This defines by resolution in range direction of the resulting EGN table by dividing the ping length by this factor.

 ## View and Export
 ### View Results